 Schwab breaks its offerings into two categories: Schwab Target Funds and Schwab Target-Date Funds.
 I’ll introduce you to each line and go through a few examples of each.

 Schwab Target Funds currently range in five-year increments from 2010 to 2065, with new iterations added over time.
 And on the equity and fixed income securities subject (asset allocation), it’s exactly what you might expect.
 Each target-date fund holds a mixture of stock mutual funds and fixed income mutual funds, with the percentage allocated to stocks gradually getting higher the further out the targeted retirement date is.

 The idea is, the closer the retiree gets to retirement, the more the funds are designed to deliver income consistent with what the retiree needs to live in their post-salary years.

-(Note: Most of the mutual funds owned by Schwab target-date mutual funds and stock and bond funds managed by Schwab internally, but certainly not all.
-Schwab will also regularly incorporate outside managers.)
+(Note: Most of the stock and bond mutual funds owned by Schwab target-date funds are managed internally, but Schwab does also regularly incorporate outside managers.)

 Let’s compare a handful of the funds.

 Schwab Target 2025 Fund (SWHRX)

 The Schwab Target 2025 Fund (SWHRX) is designed for an investor who is on the cusp of retirement.